revoltez/RustNet/Readme.md

 # Example

-- create a Node that has a Faillure detector,Commits Messages only if all nodes Commit, has 5 maximum peers and triggers a user defined callback whenever a Uniform Reliable Deliver message is received
+- create a Node that has a Faillure detector,Commits Messages only if all nodes Commit, has 5 maximum peers and triggers a user defined callback whenever a Uniform Reliable Delivery message is received

 ```
 let peers = vec![